cappuccino/cappuccino.org/source/cappuccino-release-notes.markdown

 -------------

 * (a439688) Fixed: private variables were shown in Cappuccino's documentation.
-* (6b4a1b) New: added the `Gitter` link to the README.
+* (6b4a1b) New: added the Gitter chat link to the README.
 * (c468440) Fixed: tutorials have been updated with the latest features of XcodeCapp, Safari and Objective-J.
-* (5e3fe13) New: added Twitter account to the Readme of the Cappuccino repository.
+* (5e3fe13) New: added Twitter account to the README.

 The changes above summarize a few hundred of the most important changes in Cappuccino 0.9.9.
 You can review the other 250 or so changes in the [0.9.8...0.9.9 compare view](https://github.com/cappuccino/cappuccino/compare/0.9.8...0.9.9).